-Zenda is a former President of the African Evaluation Association (AfrEA), former Vice-President of the International Organisation for Cooperation in Evaluation (IOCE), former Board Member of the American Evaluation Association (AEA) and the founder of the South African Evaluation Network, the precursor of the South African M&E Association (SAMEA), of which she was also a founding member.
-She has been a visiting professor at the University of Hiroshima and a fellow at the Stellenbosch Institute for Advanced Study (STIAS).
-From 2009 to 2011 she delivered the Aid Effectiveness module at the United Nations University (UNU) in Tokyo.
+Zenda is a Vice-President of the International Development Evaluation Association (IDEAS), Lead Steward in the Transforming Evaluations group (TE-ST) of the SDG Transformations Forum, a member of the Steering Committee of the South-to-South Evaluation (S2E) Initiative.
+She is also a former President of the African Evaluation Association (AfrEA), former Vice-President of the International Organisation for Cooperation in Evaluation (IOCE), former Board Member of the American Evaluation Association (AEA), and the founder of the South African Evaluation Network which led to the South African M&E Association, SAMEA.
+She has been a visiting professor at the Centre for International Cooperation in Education at the University of Hiroshima, and a fellow at the Stellenbosch Institute for Advanced Study (STIAS).
+From 2009 to 2011 she delivered the Aid Effectiveness module of the International Cooperation and Development course of the United Nations University (UNU) in Tokyo.

 During the decade 1990-2000, Zenda was first a senior programme manager in a South African national science council (now the National Research Foundation / NRF) where she was responsible for six national grant funding portfolios aimed at strengthening research as well as research-industry collaborative ventures among 21 South African universities with private sector partners.
 Her portfolios included biotechnology, food production and food security, veterinary science, rural and urban development, and institutional research capacity strengthening in what was then still ten so-called ‘historically black universities’.
 In 1996 she was appointed as Director of Research at the University of Pretoria, at the time South Africa’s largest residential research university, where she was responsible for all research, including grant funded programmes, industry-university cooperation, contract research and intellectual property management.
 She was also responsible for the International Affairs Office of the University.